kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/07_hello_world_Services/transcript.md

 In Kubernetes, Services are used for configuring networking, such as, make a pod externally accessible.

 There are different types of services, in our case we are going to create a NodePort service.
-NodePort services are quite crude and isn't recommended for production, we'll explain why that is in a later video, but we're using for this demo because it's relatively easy to understand.
+NodePort services are quite crude and isn't recommended for production, we'll explain why that is in a later video, but we're using going to create a nodePort service in this demo because it's relatively easy to understand.

 So here's the yaml file I'll be using to create the nodeport service: